We take a look at the best golf drivers. Is now the time to upgrade? Let's see what's on the market

 – Appeal limited to golfers with a slice

 Callaway claims its use of Artificial Intelligence (AI), a new face material and Jailbreak has unlocked extra performance for the high handicapper who struggles with a slice.

 The larger A.I.
 Designed Flash Face SS21 has been made of a super strong, heat treated TA-15 titanium, which allows for the complex face architecture required to promote optimal speed, forgiveness, and spin characteristics.

 Clearly this driver is designed for golfers who tend to utilise a large portion of the face over the course of a round.

 It feels light, partly down to the 55g shaft, but when you find the middle of the clubface it also feels incredibly explosive and stable, even on mis-hits.

-Keep up to date with all the latest golf news with Golf Monthly’s Social Media Channels.
+If you enjoyed this guide on the best golf drivers, keep up to date with all the latest golf news with Golf Monthly’s Social Media Channels.